Skip to main content

 How lenders evaluate loan eligibility

-If you’re like most people, you’ll probably need financing for your car and your home.
-When prospective lenders look at your loan application, they need to feel confident you’ll be able to pay them back.
+If you’re like most people, you may need financing for your car and your home.
+When prospective lenders look at your loan application, they need to aim to assess whether you can repay the loan.
 Here are a few ways they might make this evaluation:

-• Credit score and history: Your credit score is a number that quickly summarizes your credit report, which reflects your borrowing and payment habits.
-Higher scores indicate less risk for the lender and therefore, better chances of approval for competitive loan rates.
+• Credit score and history: Your credit score is a number that quickly summarizes your credit report, which reflects your borrowing and payment history.
+Higher scores may indicate less risk for the lender and, therefore, better chances of approval for competitive loan rates.

 • Income and employment: Your income and employment history may affect your loan terms.
-A steady income and employment history likely increases your favorability with lenders.
+A steady income and employment history may increase your favorability with lenders.

-• Debt-to-income ratio: Simply put, this is the percentage of your monthly gross income that goes toward repaying your current debt obligations.
+• DTI: This is the percentage of your monthly gross income that goes toward repaying your current debt obligations.

 According to the Consumer Financial Protection Bureau, borrowers with high debt-to-income ratios are more likely to miss payments.
-Many lenders use a maximum debt-to-income threshold of 43 percent to assess mortgage eligibility.
-Going beyond this number isn’t generally sustainable for most people.
-Some lenders may even deny a mortgage request that puts you over the 43 percent threshold.
+Many lenders use a maximum DTI threshold of 43% to assess mortgage eligibility.
+Going beyond this number may not be sustainable for most people.
+Some lenders may even deny a mortgage request that pushes the DTI over the 43% threshold.

 Buying a car before buying a house